 - Adjustable refresh rate ranging from 40ms to 200ms

-- Users can view frequencies in Hz or as musical notes
+- You can view frequencies in Hz or as musical notes

 Schulz Audio Spectrum 2 requires Windows Vista or higher for PC and OS X 10.7 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports both 32 and 64 bit systems.

 Overall, the Spectrum 2 by Schulz Audio is another exciting spectrum analyzer plugin.
-Its most interesting feature is that it allows users to analyze multiple tracks for a single effect which is added to the master channel and is applied to all channels.
-Its smooth graphics, CPU-friendly design, as well as cheaper price makes it a desirable spectrum analyzer for many producers and engineers.
+Its most interesting feature is that it allows you to analyze multiple tracks for a single effect which is added to the master channel and is applied to all channels.
+Its smooth graphics, CPU-friendly design, as well as lower price makes it a desirable spectrum analyzer for many producers and engineers.

 4. MeldaProduction MMultiAnalyzer Review

-MeldaProduction is well-known for its high quality, high-value plugins that offer professional tools for a reasonable price.
-The MMultiAnalyzer continues to maintain the company’s reputation and is one of the best spectrum analyzers that you can get.
+MeldaProduction is well-known for its high-quality, high-value plugins that offer professional tools for a reasonable price.
+The MMultiAnalyzer continues to maintain the company’s reputation and is one of the best spectrum analyzers you can get.

-MMultiAnalyzer is a spectacular multi-track analyzer that enables users to view frequency collisions on a colorful sonogram for users to easily regulate audio inconsistency and frequency collisions.
+MMultiAnalyzer is a spectacular multi-track analyzer that enables you to view frequency collisions on a colorful sonogram for you to easily regulate audio inconsistency and frequency collisions.

-- Advanced edit mode which enables in-depth manipulation with controls including deharmonization, normalization, and super-resolution
+- Advanced edit mode which enables in-depth manipulation with controls including reharmonization, normalization, and super-resolution

 - The visualization engine offered in this plugin is distinctive and has classic meters and time graphs